This information is intended for use by health professionals

-Atracurium besilate 10 mg/ml solution for injection is administered by intravenous injection and must not be administered intramuscularly.
+Atracurium besilate 10 mg/ml solution for injection/infusion is administered by intravenous injection and must not be administered intramuscularly.

 The dosage range recommended for adults is 0.3 to 0.6 mg atracurium besilate/kg (depending on the duration of full block required).
 This dose will provide adequate relaxation for about 15 to 35 minutes.

 Endotracheal intubation can usually be accomplished within 90 seconds from the intravenous injection of 0.5 to 0.6 mg atracurium besilate /kg.

 Full block can be prolonged with supplementary doses of 0.1 to 0.2 mg atracurium besilate /kg.
 Generally, the first maintenance dose is required 20 to 45 minutes after the initial bolus injection, then typically at 15 to 25 minute intervals, however, the need for maintenance doses should be determined by the individual patient's requirements and responses.